 Darou in 1981.
-Since 1995, the company has been listed on the TSE, with more than 14,000 shareholders.
+Since 1995, the company has been listed on the Tehran Stock Exchange, with more than 14,000 shareholders.
 Currently, the company employs about 200 staff.
 In July 2012, the company was awarded ISO10004: 2010 certification.

 Pars Darou was the founder of antibiotics manufacturer Farabi Pharmaceuticals in 1993 and is still a major shareholder, with 52.46% of the shares.
 It also has an 18.80% stake in the Hedjrat Distribution Company and a 16.0% stake in the joint venture (JV), Amin Pharmaceuticals.

 The company has its plant in Tehran and is fully approved by the Iranian Ministry of Health.
 Annual capacity and available dosage forms are as follows: tablets: 600mn, capsules: 150mn, creams: 10mn, suspensions: 2mn and solutions: 1mn.

 Its product portfolio features about 60 drugs, including brands such as tricyclic antidepressants imipramine and amitriptyline; corticosteroid for inflammation and eczema, betamethasone; anti-fungal treatment fluconazole; antibiotic metronidazole; and malaria treatment primaquine.

-Strategy The company is also looking to expand, with an emphasis on rationalising and modernising production facilities.
+- Strategy The company is also looking to expand, with an emphasis on rationalising and modernising production facilities.
 This should improve the quality of the company's products, while potentially making more markets available for export.
 As part of this process, the company is aiming to agree to technical and scientific cooperation with universities and research institutes.
 This will include undertaking bioavailability and bioequivalence studies on company products.

-Recent Developments The company's R&D department is currently working on between 35 and 40 new dosage forms.
-Pars Darou is also planning to expand capacity and production volume in order to meet domestic demand.
-Meanwhile, the firm is conducting partnerships with research institutes and universities in order to improve production techniques.
-Company Details Pars Darou PJS Co POB 11365-4688 Tehran Iran Tel: +98 21 770 4061 Website: www.parsdarou.ir
+- Company Details Pars Darou PJS Co

+- POB 11365-4688 Tehran

+- Tel: +98 21 770 4061 - Website: www.parsdarou.ir